arez/arez/docs/_docs/components/overview.md

 change.
 If the code did not use the getter then no problem would arise within the context of this method. however it can be a problem in other contexts (i.e. an `@Autorun` methods) so for the sake of consistency and simplicity we recommend that you always use the getter and setter when interacting with observable properties.

+## Autorun

+So far we have an entity with an observable property that we can read and write using an action.
+The application is not yet reactive.
+However let's imagine the application needs to notify the user when the value of the observable property `remainingRides` reaches `0`.
+We can do this using a method annotated with `@Autorun` such as

+{% highlight java %}
+{% file_content org/realityforge/arez/doc/examples/step4/TrainTicket.java "start_line=/@Autorun/" "end_line=/^  \}/" %}
+{% endhighlight %}

+Any time that this method is executed, Arez will track which observable properties are accessed within the method.
+If the values of any of these observable properties changes, Arez will schedule this method to be re-run in the reactions phase.
+The very last step of constructing an arez component executes all the `@Autorun` annotated methods, ensuring that Arez knows which observable properties the `@Autorun` method is dependent on.

+This means that that any time the `remainingRides` observable property is modified, Arez will execute this method.
+If `remainingRides` is zero then the user will be notified that the ticket has expired.

+## Calculated

+If you were to put a `System.out.println(...)` call at the top of the `notifyUserWhenTicketExpires()` method you would notice that it is called every time that the `remainingRides` observable property is updated.
+So if `remainingRides` started at `10` and `rideTrain()` was invoked `10` times to count `remainingRides` down to `0` the `notifyUserWhenTicketExpires()` method would be invoked `10` times.

+For such a lightweight method this may not have a significant performance impact.
+If the method performed more expensive operations such as updating parts of the UI then you may want to optimize the `@Autorun` annotated method so that it is only invoked when there is actual work to do.
+The easiest way to do this is to use a `@Computed` property as illustrated below.

+{% highlight java %}
+{% file_content org/realityforge/arez/doc/examples/step5/TrainTicket.java "start_line=/@Computed/" "end_line=/^\}/" include_end_line=false %}
+{% endhighlight %}

+Extracting the test `0 == getRemainingRides()` as a `ticketExpired` computed property will mean that the `@Autorun` method no longer has a direct dependency on the `remainingRides` observable property and instead has a dependency on the `ticketExpired` computed property property so `notifyUserWhenTicketExpires()` will only be invoked when the `ticketExpired` computed property changes value.
+In the above scenario this would mean that the `notifyUserWhenTicketExpires()` method would only be invoked `2` times.
+The `ticketExpired` computed property would be recalculated `10` times but it is assumed the that this is significantly less expensive than the `@Autorun` method.